Skip to Main Content

 Language of Man

-This guide is resource for the 2024-25 Humanities Center theme question: How (and why) do we represent nature?
-It features several readings from before the 20th century that have been influential in shaping dominant language for “nature.”
+This guide is a resource for the 2024-25 Humanities Center theme question: How (and why) do we represent nature?
+It features several readings, mostly from before the 20th century, that have been influential in shaping dominant language for “nature.”

 Overview